nddpj00/balanced-diet-menu-finder/README.md

 ## **BUGS** ##
 1. If a user incorrectly input 60mins or over in the minute field for the cook time a DataError was produced.
 <img align = "center" width = "200px" height = "100px" src = "mealplanner/static/images/testing/bdrf-bug-over60mins.png">
-2. When editing a recipe the cook time wasnt pre-populating, remaining empty.
+2. When editing a recipe the cook time wasn't pre-populating, remaining empty.
 3. If user clicks on 'Get random recipe' button, though it worked the variable stored the recipe.
 Meaning if the user clicked it over & over again it would show the same recipe.
 4. When deploying my original app I ran in to a problem with the database.
 It wasn't creating the database and linking to the app.
 After many hours trying to resolve I copied over the code on to a new workspace and re-attempted the deployment.
 Unfortunately my 'commits' will be linked to that original Repo ["mealplanner.2"](https://github.com/nddpj00/mealplanner.2)

 ## Fixes
 1. The dataerror was due to using the incorrect datatype I believe.
-In the form I chaned the type to "time" and this resolved it immediately.
+In the form I changed the type to "time" and this resolved it immediately.
 2. The data stored in the database was in the incorrect format.
 By added 0 before the value on the html resolved this. ie value="0{{ recipe.cook_time }}" .
 3. I added some Javascript to reload the page on the 'close' button to allow a new recipe to be set as random.